 Yes!
 In fact, I encourage you to request this to ensure we’re a good fit for each other.
 I will edit five double-spaced pages for free.

 Absolutely.
 Let me know what accommodations you need.

 I prefer email communication.
 If you need phone calls or in-person contact, I am not the best choice for you.
 But if you love written communication, we may work well together!
 I usually respond to emails within two business days.

 I have a collaborative approach to the editor/writer relationship.
 I make it a point to respect your author’s voice.
 I’m here to help you write your book, not to fundamentally change it or mess with your style.
 I always suggest solutions for potential problems and articulate why they are problems; this way, you can consider alternate fixes if my suggestion doesn’t fit your vision.

 After graduating university with a BA in English, I was trained in editing at Toronto Metropolitan University through their Publishing program.
-I did an editorial internship, worked as a managing editor at a magazine for three years, and worked as an editorial director at a small sci-fi and fantasy publisher for another four years (where I read through tons of query letters and worked with authors one-on-one).
+I did an editorial internship at a periodical, worked as a managing editor at a magazine for three years, and worked as an editorial director at a small sci-fi and fantasy publisher for another four years (where I read through tons of query letters and worked with authors one-on-one).
 You can see issues of the magazine I edited here (though these don’t include all the online articles) and a list of the books I’ve edited on my Goodreads shelf here (though these don’t include unpublished and recent projects I’ve worked on).

 Yes!
 Graphic novels are a completely different beast than novels; I’m familiar with the grammar rules, and I enjoy working on them.
 My editing rates are $0.01/word (script only) or $5/page.
 If you are hiring me to edit the script only, I can do more of a developmental edit.
 If you are hiring me after the novel is formatted and lettered, I will do a line edit/copy edit/proofread; I try to ensure that the size of speech bubbles won’t need to change with my edits.